dino-r/weather/README.md

 - Access: direct

 Then click `Save & Test`.
-Note that you can't enter the URL `http://localhost:9090` even though Grafana runs on the Raspberry Pi itself.
+Note that you can't enter the URL `http://localhost:9090` even though Grafana runs on the Raspberry Pi.
 This is because the Grafana Server doesn't actually fetch the data from Prometheus itself.
-It only delivers a blob of JavaScript to your browser which not generates all the visualizations but also fetches the data to visualize.
+It only delivers a blob of JavaScript to your browser which generates all the visualizations but also fetches the data to visualize.
 That means that the URL you type in as a data source must be the URL from which your computer can reach the Prometheus data source.
-From the perspective of your computer, `localhost` is just itself and not the Raspberry Pi.
+From the perspective of your computer, `localhost` is of course not the Raspberry Pi.

 With the data source configured, you can now go ahead and configure yourself a nice Dashboard with the collected metrics.
 Here's what I did: